 RStudio Workbench stores shared metadata in user home directories.
 If you mount home directories with NFS, we recommend using the async mount option along with a modern, high-throughput network connection that can support many simultaneous clients.
 If you would like your users to be able to share their projects with each other, see project sharing for additional NFS requirements.

 For configurations that load balance, you will need to create an external PostgreSQL database so metadata can be shared across your network.
-As of the release of RStudio Server Pro 1.4, all thee products use a PostgreSQL database to store metadata such as usage metrics, application logs, and schedules.
+As of the release of RStudio Server Pro 1.4 (now RStudio Workbench), all three products use a PostgreSQL database to store metadata such as usage metrics, application logs, and schedules.
 See understanding the RStudio product databases for more information.